Futon Mattress Sizes and Dimensions

 Full Size Futon

 If you have a large space or roomy bedroom available for your futon, consider a queen size mattress.
 This size futon will be able to sleep two adults without any issues.
-Queen futon mattresses measure 60 inches by 80 inches.
-You can place this futon in a room that measures 10 feet by 14 feet.
+Queen size futon mattresses measure 60 inches by 80 inches.
+You can place queen futon mattresses in a room that measures 10 feet by 14 feet.

 King Size Futon

 Only go with a king size futon if you know you have the space available and a need for a futon of this size.
 If you frequently have guests staying over at your home, you may want a king size futon to provide them with a more luxurious visit.
 King size mattresses measure 76 inches by 80 inches.
 Place your king size futon in a room that measures 13 feet by 13 feet.